Effective tools to build teacher-student relationships

 A sense of connection is a core human need

-We train educators and school district personnel in skills to quickly build interpersonal connections that encourage trust and deeper conversation with students.
+We train educators and staff in emotional intelligence skills to quickly build trust and connection with every student.

 Our approach fosters authenticity, genuine listening, and compassionate support so that students and staff uncover solutions to their problems, and find the relief and support that comes in sharing and connecting with others.